admiralnuva/nuva-nutragenie-ui/replit.md

   * Updated Recipe & Dishes, Your Activity, and Personalize Diet & Pantry card titles
   * Applied white font color to both top and bottom positions of Personalize Diet & Pantry card
   * Enhanced professional appearance with clean white titles against dark card backgrounds
 - July 15, 2025.
+Header Consistency Fix for Investor Demo:
+  * Updated Explore Recipe Options header from yellow to purple (text-purple-600, then text-purple-700)
+  * Changed header background from dark (bg-gray-900) to light (bg-warm-neutral-50) to match Health Analytics
+  * Updated title color from white to warm-neutral-800 for proper contrast on light background
+  * Both Health Analytics and Explore Recipe Options now have identical header styling for professional consistency
+  * ResizeObserver error suppression added to main.tsx for clean console during investor demo
+- July 15, 2025.
 Complete Mobile Optimization for Investor Demo:
   * Systematically reduced all page container widths from max-w-2xl to max-w-lg for better mobile display
   * Updated padding and spacing across all major pages for mobile-first design